The Early Years

 I felt I was missing out on the best years of their lives.

 My dilemma was that work has always been important to me.
-It’s how I express myself and my creativity in this world.
+It is how I express myself and my creativity in this world.

-I love being a mother and there’s this whole other part of me that needs to be engaged and independent.
+I love being a mother.
+There is also this whole other part of me that needs to be engaged and independent.
 Starting my own business seemed a natural next step.

 In 2001, I completed The Coach Training Program at Coach U and launched my coaching practice.

 In 2006, I became a certified Seasons of Change® Master Coach.
 Since the healing power of nature has always been at the center of my life, it was a no-brainer.
-The Art of New Beginnings remains the best platform for me to put my skills, education, life experience, and what I’m passionate about, to good use.
+The Art of New Beginnings remains the best platform to put my skills, education, life experience, and what I’m passionate about to good use.

 My approach is, and always will be, deeply influenced by my cultural roots, work and life experience, and my long-term practice of mindfulness meditation.

-I continue to change and learn and I’m still trying to figure things out.
+I continue to change and learn.
+I am still trying to figure things out.

-I have now entered my sixth decade.
-I’ve lived through profound losses and milestones.
-I’ve also had my share of incredible joy.
+I have now entered my sixth decade and have lived through profound losses and milestones.
+I have also had my share of incredible joy.
 The twins graduated college, found jobs they love, and moved out of the family home.
 My role as a mother is being redefined.

-After a short hiatus from coaching, I’m starting to feel the pull again.
-I’m looking forward to what’s next.
-I’m happy and grateful.
-I’m still tending my garden only these days, I aim for simplicity.
-I’m looking forward to traveling, even more, moving yet again, meeting new people, and continuing the conversation with you all.
+After a short hiatus from coaching, I started to feel the pull again.
+I am looking forward to what’s next.
+I feel happy and grateful.
+I am still tending my garden only these days, I aim for simplicity.
+I am looking forward to traveling more, maybe moving, meeting new people, and continuing the conversation with you all.

-The road is opening wide ahead and I’m preparing myself for the next chapter.
+The road is opening wide ahead, and I am preparing myself for the next chapter.